 Jagish Seth suggests the marketing should control the 4A’s of Awareness, Acceptability, Affordability and Accessibility.
 This, in turn, is a development of the Coca Cola Company 3A’s.

-What is marketing?
+How to define marketing?
 Well take your pick.
-Personally I like Malcolm McDonalds definition but those are lofty goals for marketing to live up to.
+Personally I like Malcolm McDonalds definition but those are lofty goals to live up to.